dmbarbour/awelon/ABC.md

 If I get stuck too long on a tricky function that hinders real progress on higher level development (bootstrapping, etc.), I can implement a temporary version as an ABC primitive.
 This is not a desirable condition, and should only be used for the most essential of functions.

-Currently, only a loop primitive is provided as temporary ABC:
+Currently, a loop primitive is provided as temporary ABC:

         ∞ :: [a→(a+b)]*(a*e)→(b*e)
           code is U+221E
           requires copyable, droppable block

 Loops, fixpoints, etc. are tricky to implement and understand.
 So far, I've only been able to implement one loop in ABC - i.e. `[dup inline] dup inline` in AO, and small variations.
 I've not figured how to add a useful payload or express terminating conditions.
 Anyhow, loops to process text and such are essential.
 If necessary, I might add a new primitive (hopefully more fine-grained than `∞`) to implement loops later

+Despite being temporary and outside the normal codepoint range for ABC, these are still first-class primitives with respect to compilation.